-• Social, emotional and mental health difficulties (SMEH) - social, emotional and mental health difficulties may manifest themselves in many ways including becoming withdrawn or isolated, as well displaying challenging, disruptive or disturbing behaviour.
-Other children may have disorders such as attention deficit

-• Sensory and/or physical needs - this includes children with visual impairment (VI), hearing impairment (HI), multi-sensory impairment (MSI) and physical disability (PD).
+- Social, emotional and mental health difficulties (SMEH) social, emotional and mental health difficulties may manifest themselves in many ways including becoming withdrawn or isolated, as well displaying challenging, disruptive or disturbing behaviour.
+Other children may have disorders such as attention deficit disorder, attention deficit hyperactive disorder or attachment disorder. - Sensory and/or physical needs this includes children with visual impairment (VI), hearing impairment (HI), multi-sensory impairment (MSI) and physical disability (PD).